GraduationDEADLINE FOR GRADUATION PETITIONS IS APRIL 13, 2018.

 Woodland Community College awards an Associate in Arts and an Associate in Science degree.
 All candidates for graduation must file a petition in the Admissions and Records Office in the semester they wish to graduate.
-Graduation petitions are due at the end of Fall (~November 15), Spring (~April 15), or Summer (~July 15).
+Graduation petitions are due on November 15 for the Fall semester, April 15 for Spring, or July 15 for Summer session.
 Students must apply to graduate prior to the deadline in order to be considered for the term they are wishing to graduate.

 All students, including transfers from other colleges, are encouraged to complete a placement examination.
 A transfer student must have a 2.0 grade point average (GPA) in associate-degree level work completed, as well as a 2.0 overall associate-degree level coursework GPA, and complete 12 units of associate-degree level coursework in the College in order to graduate.

 Students who believe they may continue their education at a four-year college or university should plan to complete the General Education requirements for transfer and consult with a Counselor.

 Before submitting a graduation petition to the Admissions and Records Office, it is strongly recommended that students meet with a Counselor.